 Add to that the determination of how much space to rent – do you need a conference room, break/lunch room, waiting area, etc…

 And assuming you managed to do all that, you were left in a small isolated office space without anyone else around – not too stimulating.

 What others had done before me, and what I found people needed, was more of a plug-and-play office, where you could not only get a small space for 1 – 4 people, but that all the required ‘stuff’ was already taken care of.
-Add to that the desire to interact with other people, whether it was simply to have a casual conversation or to collaborate and work together.
+Add to that the desire to interact with other people, whether it was simply to have a casual conversation or to collaborate in a shared workspace.